 earlier in the day and it was great to see the diversity and skill of all the competitors.

-The organisation has gone from strength to strength since its formation, having trebled in membership and now proudly boasts over 30 Black Belts.
+The Total Body Defence organisation has gone from strength to strength since its formation and boasts 8 Schools with over 30 Black Belts.

 I continue to learn and develop with every training session